opensearch-project/security/CONTRIBUTING.md

 Attendance is not required for your issue to be triaged or addressed.
 All new issues are triaged weekly.

+### What happens if my issue does not get covered this time?

+Each meeting we seek to  address all new issues.
+However, should we run out of time before your issue is discussed, you are always welcome to attend the next meeting or to follow up on the issue post itself.

 ### How do I join the Backlog & Triage meeting?

 Meetings are hosted regularly at 3 PM Eastern Time (Noon Pacific Time) and can be joined via the links posted on the [Upcoming Events](https://opensearch.org/events) webpage.